Equality & Safeguarding

 Students with learning difficulties and disabilities

 The College welcomes applications from students with learning difficulties and disabilities.
-Students can access a wide range of externally accredited and College certificated courses through programmes that are developed to meet individual needs.
 Learning support and specialist equipment are provided as required.

 View our disability policies below:

 Safeguarding Children, Young People & Vulnerable Adults at Callywith College